john-cd/rust_howto/bk/src/language/match.md

 ### Bind a Variable with `@` Bindings (Bind to Subpatterns) {#@-bindings}

-Bind a variable name to a value while also testing that value against a further pattern (`variable @ pattern`).
+`variable @ pattern` binds a variable name to a value while also testing that value against a further pattern:

 ```rust,editable
 {{#include ../../crates/language/tests/match/at_bindings.rs:example}}